JerryI/web-components/README.md

 - 🎨 **Interactive Content** - Embed 2D/3D graphics, plots, manipulatable widgets, and more
 - 📦 **CDN-Ready** - Single script import, all dependencies loaded automatically
 - 🔧 **Flexible Encoding** - Supports both `<xmp>`* tags and URI-encoded content
+- **Framework agnostic** - Life cycle is managed automatically using native web-components compatible with any modern web-framework

 > *Yes, we know, that `<xmp>` is not recommended, but it is still widely supported and works better with JS disabled than any other solutions available